2024 U.S. Poker Open

 The 2024 U.S. Poker Open was the sixth edition of the U.S. Poker Open, an annual series of high stakes poker tournaments held inside the PokerGO Studio in the Aria Resort and Casino in Las Vegas, Nevada.
-The series was held from April 8 – 17 and featured eith events, culminating in the $25,000 No-Limit Hold'em main event.
+The series was held from April 8 – 17 and featured eight events, culminating in the $25,000 No-Limit Hold'em main event.

 Aram Zobian claimed victory at the U.S. Poker Open at the PokerGO Studio in Las Vegas, winning the prestigious Golden Eagle trophy and $25,000 PGT Passport bonus prize.
 Zobian finished the eight-event series with one victory, four cashes, and more than $600,000 in prize money won.
 He topped the 2024 U.S. Poker Open leaderboard with 616 points, nearly 200 points ahead of any other competitor.